Emmanuel-Benjamin00/Travel-Landing-Page/README.md

 ## Tech Stack:

-   - The front-end is built using modern HTML and CSS.
+   - The front-end is built using HTML and CSS.

 ## Usage: